-With engagement low these days, you may be thinking of ways to get engagement back to where it was at the beginning of 2020 (if not even higher than before!)
-Sprucing up the menu or increasing curbside hours may seem like good ideas, but have you thought about marketing your program more?
-Knowing all of the great results that can come from effectively marketing your program can not only motivate you but can help you better outline your overall strategy and get the results you’ve always wanted.
+Engagement in cafeterias is key to a successful program.
+Sprucing up the menu or doing taste tests are classic ideas, but have you thought about marketing your program more?
+Knowing all of the great results that can come from effectively marketing your program can motivate you and help you better outline your overall strategy and get the results you’ve always wanted.

 Marketing your program is about creating awareness and highlighting your value to the end-user.
 It builds a connection between your program and your students.
 In part one of this blog, we provide several ways that you can market your meals.
 But here’s why you should do it: